coingaming/moon-icons-base/README.md

 Commits to this repository are done automatically via GitHub Actions workflow which gets activated by the following sequence of events:

-1) When designers publish a new icon in the Figma icons file, a Figma webhook triggers from the Figma PUBLISH_LIBRARY event.
+1) When designers publish a new icon in the Figma icons file, a Figma webhook triggers from the Figma LIBRARY_PUBLISH event.
 2) The webhook then triggers an AWS Lambda on MDS AWS sub-account.
 3) Lambda triggers GH Actions workflow by hitting https://api.github.com/repos/coingaming/moon-icons-base/dispatches endpoint with the _icons_updated_ keyword.